stephanedelgado/highfive-swiper/README.md

-# highfive-swiper
+## highfive-swiper
-Simple H5 swiper
+A simple H5 for Wechat with Swiper and Animate.css